The Northern Sequoia Region

 Find your “awe-inspiring” moment.

-The great northern region is comprised of Sequoia National Park, Kings Canyon National Park, Sequoia National Forest, and Giant Sequoia National Monument.
+The northwest region of Tulare County is comprised of Sequoia National Park, Kings Canyon National Park, Sequoia National Forest and Giant Sequoia National Monument.

 Giant Forest Museum, Buck Rock Lookout, Congress Trail, Crescent Meadow, Moro Rock, Crystal Cave, & Mineral King.